 - Net pay is the amount of money your employees take home after all deductions have been taken out.
 This is the money they actually get on payday.

 Both terms appear on your employee’s pay stub.
-Gross pay or earnings usually appears at the top of the pay stub, while net pay appears towards the bottom, typically after a list of your employee’s payroll deductions.
+Gross income or earnings usually appears at the top of the pay stub, while net income appears towards the bottom, typically after a list of your employee’s payroll deductions.

 How do I calculate gross pay for an hourly employee?

 To calculate the gross pay for an hourly employee, multiply their hourly rate by the number of hours worked.
-Then add any other applicable sources of income, such as overtime, tips, and commissions.
+Then add any other applicable sources of total amount of income, such as overtime pay, tips, and commissions.

 For example, you pay Betty $18 an hour and Betty works 80 hours per pay period (about 40 hours per week).
 When you run payroll, you’ll calculate Betty’s gross wages like this: